 - How well are established and start-up suppliers positioned to increase market share?

-ADTRAN, Inc., Alcatel-Lucent, Allied Telesis, Inc., Aruba Networks, Inc., Asante, Inc., Atheros GmbH, Avaya Inc., Bandspeed Inc, Belkin International, Inc., BlackBerry, Broadcom Corporation, Brocade Communications Systems, CA Technologies, Inc., CISTERA NETWORKS, INC., Cisco Systems, Inc., Citrix Systems GmbH, Computer Associates, Inc., D-Link Corporation, DIGICOM TECHNOLOGIES, INC., Dell Inc., Digium, Inc., EMC Corporation, Emulex Corporation, Extreme Networks, Inc., Firetide, Inc., Fortinet, Inc., Foundry Networks, LLC, Fujitsu Limited, Google Inc., Hewlett-Packard Company, Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, INTOTO INC, Intel Corporation, Interactive Intelligence Group, Inc., Intermec Technologies Aktiebolag, Juniper Networks, Inc., LM Ericsson Telephone Company, LSI Corporation, LifeSize Communications, Inc., Logitech international S.A., MICROSEMI CORPORATION, Marvell Semiconductor, Inc., Microsoft Corporation, Mitsubishi Electric Corporation, Motorola Solutions, Inc., NEC Corporation, NETGEAR, Inc., Nokia Corporation, Oracle Corporation, Polycom, Inc., Radware Ltd., Ruckus Wireless, Inc., Samsung, ShoreTel, Inc., TP-LINK Technologies Co., Ltd., Toshiba Corporation, Ubiquiti Networks, Inc., Unify Inc., Vidyo, Inc., Xirrus, Inc., ZyXEL Communications Inc.
+ADTRAN, Inc., Alcatel-Lucent, Allied Telesis, Inc., Aruba Networks, Inc., Asante, Inc., Atheros GmbH, Avaya Inc., Bandspeed Inc, Belkin International, Inc., BlackBerry, Broadcom Corporation, Brocade Communications Systems, CA Technologies, Inc., CISTERA NETWORKS, INC., Cisco Systems, Inc., Citrix Systems GmbH, D-Link Corporation, DIGICOM TECHNOLOGIES, INC., Dell Inc., Digium, Inc., EMC Corporation, Emulex Corporation, Extreme Networks, Inc., Firetide, Inc., Fortinet, Inc., Foundry Networks, LLC, Fujitsu Limited, Google Inc., HP Inc., Hitachi, Ltd., Huawei Technologies Co., Ltd., IBM, INTOTO INC, Intel Corporation, Interactive Intelligence Group, Inc., Intermec Technologies Aktiebolag, Juniper Networks, Inc., LM Ericsson Telephone Company, LSI Corporation, LifeSize Communications, Inc., Logitech international S.A., MICROSEMI CORPORATION, Marvell Technology Group Ltd., Microsoft Corporation, Mitsubishi Electric Corporation, Motorola Solutions, Inc., NEC Corporation, NETGEAR, Inc., Nokia Corporation, Oracle Corporation, Polycom, Inc., Radware Ltd., Ruckus Wireless, Inc., Samsung, ShoreTel, Inc., TP-LINK Technologies Co., Ltd., Toshiba Corporation, Ubiquiti Networks, Inc., Unify Inc., Vidyo, Inc., Xirrus, Inc., ZyXEL Communications Inc.

 Research Analyst, Network Infrastructure